claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

-The baseline enhance simply takes the out-of-the-box [Hybrid Demucs](https://github.com/facebookresearch/demucs)[1] source separation model distributed on [TorchAudio](https://pytorch.org/audio/main/tutorials/hybrid_demucs_tutorial.html) and applies a simple NAL-R [2] fitting amplification and a simple automatic gain compressor to each VDBO (`vocals`, `drums`, `bass` and `others`) stem.
+The baseline enhance simply takes the out-of-the-box [Hybrid Demucs](https://github.com/facebookresearch/demucs)[1] source separation model distributed on [TorchAudio](https://pytorch.org/audio/main/tutorials/hybrid_demucs_tutorial.html) and applies a simple NAL-R [2] fitting amplification to each VDBO (`vocals`, `drums`, `bass` and `others`) stem.

 The remixing is performed by summing the amplified VDBO stems.

-The baseline will generate a left and right signal for each VDBO stem and a remixed signal, totalling 9 signals per song-listener.
+The baseline generates a left and right signal for each VDBO stem and a remixed signal, totalling 9 signals per song-listener.

 To run the baseline enhancement system first, make sure that `paths.root` in `config.yaml` points to where you have installed the Cadenza data.
 This parameter defaults to the working directory.
 You can also define your own `path.exp_folder` to store enhanced signals and evaluated results.

 Then run:

 ```bash